Tobi Adewole: Phoenix Rising

 On December 1, 2020, Adewole signed with Championship club Phoenix Rising.
 He made his debut for the club on April 30, 2021, as a starter in a 4–1 victory over San Diego Loyal.
 After 9 games, Adewole and Phoenix Rising mutually agreed to part ways on September 8.

 Indy Eleven

 On September 24, 2021, Adewole was signed by Indy Eleven and made his club debut on September 29, 2021.

 Colorado Springs Switchbacks

 On April 22, 2022, he signed with Colorado Springs Switchbacks.

 RW Koblenz

 Adewole signed with German Regionalliga Südwest side RW Koblenz in late July 2022.

 Greifswalder FC

 On 18 July 2023, Greifswalder FC announced the signing of Adewole.
 They won the Mecklenburg-Vorpommern state cup and finished 2nd place in the Regionalliga Nordost.

 Westchester SC

 On 7 March 2025, Adewole joined USL League One club Westchester SC ahead of their inaugural season.

 Charlotte Independence

 On September 10, 2025, Adewole made the move to fellow USL League One side Charlotte Independence.

+Chattanooga Red Wolves

+Adewole joined USL League One side Chattanooga Red Wolves SC ahead of their 2026 season.